raine/irccloud-bufswitch/README.md

 irccloud.BufSwitch.user.js
 ==========================

-Switch buffers quickly without a mouse.
+Switch channels/conversations quickly without a mouse.

-1. Type any part of a buffer name in the message input box
+1. Type any part of a buffer name where you normally type messages.
 2. Hit `Ctrl+G`

 The activation key can be changed by editing the source.